AndyWright360/Quest_Board/README.md

 - **Join & Leave Events:** Events created by other users will instead display a "join" button, which changes to "leave" if the user has already joined the event.

-- **Feedback on Full Events:** Once the maximum party members have been reached, a "full" stamp will replace the "join" button, signaling to users that the event is at capacity and can no longer be joined.
+- **Feedback on Full Events:** Once the maximum party members have been reached, a "full" stamp will replace the "join" button, signalling to users that the event is at capacity and can no longer be joined.

 - **Deletion Notification:** A modal prompts user confirmation to delete an event, preventing accidental selections that can't be undone.